wpscanteam/OptParseValidator/README.md

 require 'opt_parse_validator'

-# For contructor options, such as setting a banner, the summary width and indent,
+# For constructor options, such as setting a banner, the summary width and indent,
 # see http://ruby-doc.org/stdlib-2.4.2/libdoc/optparse/rdoc/OptionParser.html#method-c-new
 parser = OptParseValidator::OptParser.new